Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 • B-GL-381- 003/TS-000, Range and Unexploded Explosive Ordnance (UXO) Clearance Handbook

-The Environmental Effects Determination report is completed in accordance with the cited regulations above, as well as input provided via the Community Engagement Sessions from March 2022 and January 2023, regulatory stakeholder engagement, and other stakeholder engagement.
-Other environmental baseline studies that have been conducted by various consultants at the site including bird, wetland and vegetation surveys, feed into the EED, as well as preliminary engineering input.
-The EED describes the project components and activities and assess potential effects on physical, biological and socioeconomic components.
-Mitigation (e.g., best management practices, adherence to DND directives) are proposed to reduce adverse effects and residual (post-mitigation) effects are characterized.
+The EED report is completed in accordance with these regulations, as well as input provided via the Community Engagement Sessions that took place in March 2022 and January 2023, regulatory stakeholder engagement, and other stakeholder engagement.
+Other environmental baseline studies that were conducted by various consultants at the site including bird, wetland and vegetation surveys, feed into the EED report, along with preliminary engineering input.
+The EED report describes the project components and activities and assesses potential effects on physical, biological and socioeconomic components.
+Mitigation (e.g., best management practices, adherence to DND directives) are proposed to reduce potential adverse and residual effects.

 Traffic Assessment